mitric-lab/programming_theochem/src/06-configuration_interaction/02-second_quantisation/01-introduction.md

 orbital.

-Because we do not want to do difficult calculations with state vectors (excepct for the vacuum state), we must represent states by some (combination of) operators, something that generate all possible states in the Fock space from the vacuum state.
+Because we do not want to do difficult calculations with state vectors (except for the vacuum state), we must represent states by some (combination of) operators, something that generate all possible states in the Fock space from the vacuum state.